Chamaemelum nobile: Uses

 Chamomile can be planted as a fragrant chamomile lawn.
 A chamomile lawn needs light soil, adequate moisture, and sun to thrive.
 Each square meter contains 83–100 plants.
-The lawn is only suitable for light foot traffic; stepping-stones can be set into the lawn if more traffic is needed (with at least 10 cm between them to allow the camomile to grow).
+The lawn is only suitable for light foot traffic; stepping-stones can be set into the lawn if more traffic is needed (with at least 10 cm between them to allow the chamomile to grow).
 Because they do not need mowing, they are often used in places where mower access is difficult, though trimming may help make it denser.
 If a flowering variety is used, it will need to be deadheaded, so non-flowering varieties are lower-maintenance.
 Dwarf varieties are also commonly used.
 Chamomile lawns were popular in England in the reign of Elizabeth I (1558-1603).
 Chamomile seats, smaller raised areas of fragrant lawn meant to be sat upon, were also popular, and are still used as garden features.
 There is a chamomile seat in the Queen's Garden at Kew Gardens.
 Herb seats planted with other species, such as creeping thyme, also exist.